wacncontent/CustomizeTool/removeCommentOutput/articles/vs-azure-tools-publish-webapplicationvm.md

 <properties
    pageTitle="Publish-WebApplicationVM | Windows Azure"
-   description="Learn how to deploy a web application to a virtual machine.
-This script creates the required resources in your Azure subscription if they don't exist." services="visual-studio-online" documentationCenter="na" authors="kempb" manager="douge" editor="tglee" />
+   description="Learn how to deploy a web site to a virtual machine.
+This script creates the required resources in your Azure subscription if they don't exist." services="visual-studio-online" documentationCenter="na" authors="TomArcher" manager="douge" editor="" />
 <tags
 	ms.service="multiple"
 	ms.date="09/30/2015"